nielskee/draft-articles/tech-hiring-pt1.md

 it a supportive learning environment for teams with mixed levels of experience.

-The best support mechanisms I've used to help learning and sharing is through [Communities Of Practice](https://en.wikipedia.org/wiki/Community_of_practice).
+The best support for learning and sharing is through [Communities Of Practice](https://en.wikipedia.org/wiki/Community_of_practice).
 This is a self-organising model that lets groups of people working in the same field to share experience, support their colleagues, learn new